hdoyle21/hydro_qc/README.md

 | `aip_version` | API snapshot version |
 | `pulled_at` | When this row was collected (UTC) |

-## Setup

-1. Create a new GitHub repo and push this folder to it.
-2. Go to **Actions** → enable workflows if prompted.
-3. The workflow runs automatically on the schedule.
-You can also trigger it manually from the Actions tab.

-No secrets or tokens needed — the Hydro-Québec API is public, and the workflow uses the built-in `GITHUB_TOKEN` to commit data.

 ## Loading data in R

 ```r